zhongyuchen/snn-iir/README.md

 ### Train Model

+Run Python script to train the corresponding model:
 ```
 python *.py --train
 ```

 ### Test Model

+* Prepare trained weights: do one of the following
+    * Use the trained weights;
+    * Download ZIP weights from __Results__ section and unzip them;
+* Modify `test_checkpoint_path` in `.yaml` config file;
+* Run Python script to test the corresponding model with assigned weights:
 ```
 python *.py --test
 ```

 ## Models

+Details of the models for the following 3 tasks.

 ### Associative Memory